Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Entanglement Entropy for Dynamical Black Holes

 When interpreting the thermal entropy of a stationary black hole, the bifurcation surface serves as a natural entangling surface because it lies at the boundary between causally disconnected regions of spacetime.
 However, the situation becomes subtle for dynamical black holes, where the event horizon and apparent horizon no longer coincide.
 From \eqref{2.45} and \eqref{SdynfR}, we have seen that for Einstein's gravity and $f(R)$ gravity, the dynamical black hole entropy under the first order in the perturbation becomes the Bekenstein-Hawking/Wald entropy of the apparent horizon.
 This strongly suggests that for dynamical black holes, the apparent horizon $\mathcal{T}(v)$ represents the true physical horizon rather than the future event horizon $\mathcal{H}^+$.
 The physical interpretation of this becomes clear when considering the null expansion $\tilde{\theta}_{\tilde{k}}$ at the apparent horizon $\mathcal{T}(v)$.
 The condition $\tilde{\theta}_{\tilde{k}}=0$ at $\mathcal{T}(v)$ indicates that it is a marginal surface where outgoing light rays neither converge nor diverge, which can be naturally viewed as a defining characteristic of a horizon for dynamical situations.

-In this section, we will explicitly compute the entanglement entropy for a dynamical black hole, taking both the event and apparent horizons as candidate entangling surfaces.
+In this section, we will explicitly compute the entropy for a dynamical black hole using the replica method, taking both the event and apparent horizons as candidate entangling surfaces.
 We will show that only the apparent horizon yields an entropy that matches the thermal entropy $ S_{\text{dyn}} $.